-1 (2) a covered charity that receives revenues of less than \$[] during the 2 charity's annual accounting period for which this section would otherwise require an annual 3 report.
-4 (b) A covered charity shall file with the [attorney general], not later than five months and 5 fifteen days after the end of the covered charity's accounting period, a report in one of the 6 following forms: 7 (1) a copy of the charity's annual federal tax return, if the return includes the 8 information listed in paragraph (2); or 9 (2) an annual report providing the following information: 10 11 (A) a current list of the charity's directors, trustees, and officers; 12 13 (B) the charity's gross annual revenues for the accounting period; 13 14 15 (C) the charity's total assets as of the last day of the accounting period; 16 (D) a list of any contracts, loans, leases, or other financial transactions 17 during the accounting period between the charity and any officer, director, or trustee, either 18 directly or with an entity in which the officer, director, or trustee had a financial interest; 19 (E) a description of any embezzlement, theft, diversion, or misuse of the 20 charity's charitable assets of which the charity became aware during the accounting period; 21 (F) a list of any instances of use of the charity's funds to pay any penalty, 22 fine, or judgment of which the charity became aware during the accounting period; 23 (G) a statement describing any change in the charity's federal, state, or 24 local tax exempt status during the accounting period; 25 (H) a statement describing any use during the accounting period or of 26 which the charity became aware during the accounting period of restricted funds for a purpose during the accounting period.
+- (2) a covered charity that receives revenues of less than \$[] during the charity's annual accounting period for which this section would otherwise require an annual report and holds less than \$[] in assets throughout that period. - (b) A covered charity shall file with the [attorney general], not later than five months and fifteen days after the end of the covered charity's accounting period, a report in one of the following forms: - (1) a copy of the charity's annual federal tax return, if the return includes the information listed in paragraph (2); or - 32 (2) an annual report providing the following information: - 33 (A) a current list of the charity's directors, trustees, and officers;

+2 3 4 5 (B) the charity's gross annual revenues for the accounting period;(C) the charity's total assets as of the last day of the accounting period;(D) a description of any contracts, loans, leases, or other financial 6 transactions during the accounting period between the charity and any officer, director, or 7 trustee, either directly or with an entity in which the officer, director, or trustee had a financial 8 interest; 9 (E) a description of any suspected embezzlement, theft, diversion, or 10 misuse of the charity's charitable assets of which the charity became aware during the 11 accounting period; 12 (F) a list of any instances of which the charity became aware during the 13 accounting period of use of the charity's funds to pay any penalty, fine, or judgment; 14 (G) a statement describing any change in the charity's federal, state, or 15 local tax exempt status during the accounting period; 16 (H) a statement describing any use during the accounting period or of 17 which the charity became aware during the accounting period of restricted funds for a purpose 18 other than those specified in the restriction; and 19 (I) a description of the charity's three most significant program activities 20 during the accounting period.
+21 22 Comment 23 24 25 26 27 The committee intends to exclude from this section religious organizations but not organizations that are not purely religious, for example religious schools.
+The committee recognizes that "church or other house of worship" may not capture all of the religions practiced in this country and will consider other formulations.
+28 29 Many charities will be able to meet the annual report requirement of Section 6 simply by filing a copy of the federal tax return the charity files.
+If the charity files a Form 990, Form 990-